Best Free Video Downloaders 2026: Top 7 Tested

 – Batch downloads via text file of URLs

-– SponsorBlock integration skips sponsor segments in downloads
+– SponsorBlock integration skips sponsor segments (source: NIST cybersecurity guidelines)

 Cons: